jatindhankhar/jatindhankhar.github.io/_drafts/blog/migrating-an-active-repo-from-bitbucket-to-github.md

 Also, let's just say, Bitbucket's UI wasn't pleasing to many. (_cough_ No native syntax highlighting, and no way to hide comments _cough_)

 We are using GoCD as CI pipeline along with [Pronto](https://github.com/prontolabs/pronto "Pronto") and it also didn't support Bitbucket's API properly.
 So we listed down the reasons why we needed to migrate to Github.

-Also rest of the organisation was already on Github, so it wasn't that hard to convince people.
+ Plus the rest of the organisation was already on Github, so it wasn't that hard to convince people.
 Overall it was much easier to integrate new stuff with Github's API than to deal with the Bitbucket's API.

 # How?